Gaza tribunal: Precipitants

-Attendees and participants at the various sessions included scholars and activists such as Ilan Pappe, Jeff Halper, Ussama Makdisi, Cornel West, Avi Shlaim, Naomi Klein, Mahmood Mamdani, and Hatem Bazian. at the London meeting The Sarajevo session heard expert testimonies from human rights attorney Noura Erakat and activist Professor Mazin Qumsiyeh.
+Attendees and participants at the various sessions included scholars and activists such as Ilan Pappe, Jeff Halper, Ussama Makdisi, Cornel West, Avi Shlaim, Naomi Klein, Mahmood Mamdani, and Hatem Bazian.
+The Sarajevo session heard expert testimonies from human rights attorney Noura Erakat and activist Professor Mazin Qumsiyeh.
 In Istanbul, the jury heard more expert and eye witness testimonies, including those of American journalist Katie Halper, professor Maura Finkelstein, former Biden administration official Lily Greenberg, and participants of the Global Sumud Flotilla.

 Timeline

 The tribunal convened its first preparatory meeting for two days in London on 3 November 2024, the inaugural session was reportedly attended by over 100 participants.
 The steering committee met for the first time in London in February 2025.
 The first public session was held between 26–29 May in Sarajevo, Bosnia and Herzegovina.
 The session resulted in the Declaration of Sarajevo, in which the tribunal expressed moral outrage at what it described as the genocide and other war crimes of Israel and affirmed a commitment to working with partners across global civil society to end the violence.

 The final session of the Tribunal was held at Istanbul University in Istanbul, Turkey from 23 to 26 October 2025.
-At the end of the session the final verdict was issued stating that " Israel is perpetrating an ongoing genocide against the Palestinian people in Gaza, within—and enabled by—a broader settler-colonial apartheid regime rooted in the supremacist ideology of Zionism".
+At the end of the session the final verdict was issued stating that "Israel is perpetrating an ongoing genocide against the Palestinian people in Gaza, within—and enabled by—a broader settler-colonial apartheid regime rooted in the supremacist ideology of Zionism".